Overcoming Fear: Lessons from a Rescue Kitten’s Life

 We named her Patches for her calico markings.

-By the time she reached three months old, we finally trusted that she wouldn’t run away.
+After a few months of bonding, we finally trusted that she wouldn’t run away.
 She proudly graduated from her playpen and began exploring the house on her own terms.
 The broom and vacuum cleaner still sent her sprinting for cover, though over time she learned the vacuum wasn’t a monster after all.

 Patches still startles easily and is skittish, but she has come a long way from that frightened kitten covered in fleas.
 Love and attention transformed Patches from a fearful kitten to a confident cat.
 Now, wherever we are, she wants to be there, too.
 And despite her fearful beginnings, she has become one of the most affectionate cats we’ve ever owned.
 Plus, she is fun to watch her play.